More Galaxy S11 Leaks Appear to Settle the Samsung Flagship's Most Debated Feature

 As for its overall dimensions, previous leaks put the Galaxy S11's display dimensions ranging from 6.4 inches to 6.9 inches, which would make this iteration’s smallest model the same size as the Galaxy S10+.
 And while a leak posted this week revealing the series’ screen protectors doesn’t include exact measurements, just looking at them side by side, the biggest bump in size appears to be between the S11e and vanilla S11.
 The protective films also appear to support talk about Samsung shrinking its new flagship’s top and bottom bezels down to almost nothing and including a central hole-punch camera on the front.

 And lastly, Ice Universe recently floated another rumor about the Galaxy S10's successor: What if Samsung fucks off with the S11 name entirely?
 “Next year is 2020, and 20 is a new beginning,” the tipster tweeted cryptically this week alongside the Galaxy S20 moniker.
 Sure, it’s one of the more wacky theories out there (and one that Ice Universe appears to contradict in subsequent posts, reverting back to the S11 naming convention), but it’s not entirely unfounded.
 After all, adopting a naming convention that corresponds with the release year inarguably simplifies things.

-And jumping to 20 would put the series ahead of the iPhone in terms of model numbers; not exactly a consequential victory, but one that may earn it points for casual consumers.
+Not to mention jumping to 20 would put the series ahead of the iPhone in terms of model numbers; not exactly a consequential victory, but one that may earn it points for casual consumers.
 It’s not as if Samsung hasn’t done it before with the highly combustible Galaxy Note 7, skipping ahead after the Note 5 so as to avoid possible misconceptions about its relationship to the company’s flagship at the time, the Galaxy S7.

 Who knows, though.
 All of this is conjecture until Samsung’s official debut, expected sometime in February or early March (and likely alongside the Galaxy Fold 2, or whatever the hell Samsung decides to call its next foldable phone).